-In perfused rat livers, we demonstrated previously how drug influx and efflux across membrane transporters generate the hepatocyte concentrations of two hepatobiliary compounds used in clinical imaging: gadobenate dimeglumine (BOPTA; MultiHance; Bracco Imaging, Milan, Italy) for magnetic resonance imaging (Daali et al., 2013) and ^{99m}Tc-mebrofenin (MEB; Choletec; Bracco Imaging) for single photon

-ABBREVIATIONS: ANOVA, analysis of variance; AUC, area under the curve; AUC ${HC}$, area under the curve of hepatocyte concentration; AUCR, area under the curve ratio; BOPTA, gadobenate dimeglumine; C{bile} , drug concentration measured in the common bile duct; $C{bile,75min}$, drug concentration measured in the common bile duct at 75 minutes; C{HC} , hepatocyte concentration; $C{HC,75min}$, hepatocyte concentration at 75 minutes; C{in} , constant concentration entering the liver via the portal vein; C{IC} , clearance; C{Lef} , Efflux clearance; C{Lin} , basolateral influx clearance; $C{Lin,bil}$, biliary intrinsic clearance; C{Mrp3} , drug concentration generated by efflux through Mrp3; C{out} , measured concentrations in hepatic veins; DTPA, gadopentetate dimeglumine; C{IC} , unbound fraction of drugs in blood; C{IC} , unbound drug fraction in liver; C{IC} , hepatic vein; C{IC} , bile flow rate; C{IC} , where C{IC} is a possible flow rate; C{IC} is a possible flow rate; C emission computed tomography imaging (Bonnaventure and Pastor, 2014).
-This experimental model was original because we placed a gamma counter over a liver lobe that continuously measures the liver concentrations of both compounds.
-Hepatocyte concentrations can then be calculated easily by knowing the extracellular and biliary concentrations.
-BOPTA (Planchamp et al., 2007; Millet et al., 2011) and MEB (Ghibellini et al., 2008; de Graaf et al., 2011; Neyt et al., 2013) enter into hepatocytes through the organic anion transporting polypeptides (Oatps) and efflux from cells back to sinusoids via the multiple resistance-associated protein 3 (Mrp3) and into bile canaliculi via the Mrp2 (Ghibellini et al., 2008; Millet et al., 2011) (Fig. 1).
-The biliary excretion rates of MEB measured in sandwich-cultured hepatocytes from rats lacking Mrp2 is negligible (Swift et al., 2010), and mice deficient in Mrp2 transporter do not excrete MEB into bile canaliculi (Neyt et al., 2013).
-BOPTA and MEB are not metabolized in hepatocytes, and their hepatic pharmacokinetics are different because BOPTA has a low liver extraction ratio, while that of MEB is very high.
-With the same experimental model, we quantified the hepatic distribution of the transporter inhibitor RIF.
-When 100 μ M RIF was perfused in rat livers, its hepatic CL into hepatocytes at steady state was 5 ml/min and its extraction ratio was 17% (Daali et al., 2013).
-In this study, we quantified the liver concentrations of RIF by obtaining serial biopsy samples along the perfusion protocol.
-The maximal liver concentrations were $668 \pm 93 \mu M$.
-RIF is a substrate (Tirona et al., 2003) and inhibitor of rat and human OATPS (Tirona et al., 2003; Karlgren et al., 2012).
-The transport of RIF across Mrp2 was not investigated, but we showed that the RIF vbile values are negligible in normal rats compared with its high basolateral efflux back to sinusoids (Daali et al., 2013).
+In perfused rat livers, we demonstrated previously how drug influx and efflux across membrane transporters generate the hepatocyte concentrations of two hepatobiliary compounds used in clinical imaging: gadobenate dimeglumine (MultiHance®, Bracco Imaging, Milan, BOPTA) for magnetic resonance imaging (MRI) (Daali et al., 2013) and ^{99m}Tc-mebrofenin (Choletec[®], Bracco Imaging, Milan) for single photon emission computed tomography (SPECT) imaging (Bonnaventure and Pastor, 2015).
+This experimental model was original because we placed a gamma counter over a liver lobe that measures continuously the liver concentrations of both compounds.
+Hepatocyte concentrations can then be calculated easily knowing the extracellular and biliary concentrations.
+BOPTA (Planchamp et al., 2007; Millet et al., 2011) and MEB (Ghibellini et al., 2008; de Graaf et al., 2011; Neyt et al., 2013) enter into hepatocytes through the organic anion transporting polypeptides (Oatps) and efflux from cells back to sinusoids (via the multiple resistanceassociated protein 3, Mrp3) (Ghibellini et al., 2008) and into bile canaliculi (via the Mrp2) (Ghibellini et al., 2008; Millet et al., 2011) (Fig. 1).
+The biliary excretion rates of MEB measured in sandwich-cultured hepatocytes from rats lacking Mrp2 is negligible (Swift et al., 2010) and mice deficient in Mrp2 transporter do not excrete MEB into bile canaliculi (Nevt et al., 2013).
+BOPTA and MEB are not metabolised in hepatocytes and their hepatic pharmacokinetics is different because BOPTA has a low liver extraction ratio, while that of MEB is very high.
+With the same experimental model, we quantified the hepatic distribution of the transporter inhibitor rifampicin.
+When 100 μM rifampicin were perfused in rat livers, its hepatic clearance into hepatocytes at steady state was 5 ml/min and its extraction ratio was 17% (Daali et al., 2013).
+In this study, we quantified the liver concentrations of rifampicin by serial biopsies along the perfusion protocol.
+The maximal liver concentrations were 668 ± 93 μM.
+Rifampicin is a substrate (Tirona et al., 2003) and inhibitor of rat and human OATPS (Tirona et al., 2003; Karlgren et al., 2012).
+The transport of rifampicin across Mrp2 was not investigated but we showed that the rifampicin bile excretion rates are negligible in normal rats in comparison to its high basolateral efflux back to sinusoids (Daali et al., 2013).

-The aim of the study was to measure how RIF modifies the hepatocyte concentrations and membrane CLs of BOPTA and MEB in our model, which includes continuous measurements of liver concentrations, and to determine whether these compounds might be useful to investigate transporter-mediated drug-drug interactions in clinical studies.
+The aim of the study was to measure how rifampicin modifies the hepatocyte concentrations and membrane clearances of BOPTA and MEB in our model that includes the continuously measurements of liver concentrations and to determine whether these compounds might be useful to investigate transporter-mediated drug-drug interactions in clinical studies.